 If the Austria qualify from Group C

-If Austria don’t win Group C and merely qualify as they are 4/11 to do with Sky Bet, it could become a lot more complicated.
+If Austria don’t win Group C and merely qualify, it could become a lot more complicated.

 Last 16: The winner of Group A in London, which could be any of Turkey, Italy, Wales, Switzerland on June 26.